daviruy61/projeto-avd/README.md

 CREATE USER root WITH PASSWORD 'root';

-GRANT ALL PRIVILEGES ON DATABASE trendz TO root;
+GRANT ALL PRIVILEGES ON DATABASE thingsboard TO root;
 ```

 # 3) Rodar instalação do ThingsBoard (schema + dados demo)